stormmind-ch/report/chapters/ch3_methodology/sub1_data.typ

 The data currently in use was collected with relatively little difficulty.
 The damage data was kindly provided by Liechti from the #abbr.a[WSL] following a formal request via email @liechtiREAnfrageZur2024.

 For the collection of weather data, the initial approach was to use official government data provided by MeteoSwiss @MeteoSwissIDAWEBLogin.
 However, due to the structure of the website and the raw nature of the station-based measurement data, this approach was ultimately abandoned.
-During further research, the open-meteo API @zippenfenigOpenMeteocomWeatherAPI2023 was discovered.
+During further research, the open-meteo API @zippenfenigOpenMeteocomWeatherAPI2023 was discovered and employed for structured acquisition all weather data.
 The open-meteo API is an open-source project that aggregates weather data from various national meteorological services @OpenMeteocom.
 To avoid excessive costs, a free academic access key was requested and kindly provided @zippenfenigProfessionalAPIKey.

 To obtain information on soil conditions, the first resource consulted was the Swiss federal geoportal map.geo.admin @MapsSwitzerlandSwiss.
 However, the format of the data was mostly incompatible with the tools available for this thesis.
 An alternative considered was the GIS Browser @GISBrowserGeoportalKanton, which is the cantonal equivalent of map.geo.admin @MapsSwitzerlandSwiss.
 Unfortunately, it posed the same limitations as the federal source.